davehasagithub/slidewsl/NOTES.md

   things up after rebuilding WSL2.
 - Similarly, another is to set `HISTFILE` to store `.bash_history` in the disk image.

-To increase the size of an existing disk image, use commands like:
+To increase the size of an existing disk image:
   ```bash
   # Shut everything down
   source /etc/disk-image.conf